-Accel Partners, the top outside stakeholder in Facebook (FB) Inc., is investing $75 million with partners including Baring Vostok Capital Partners in Avito.ru, a Russian classified advertising website.
+Accel Partners, the top outside stakeholder in Facebook (FB:US) Inc., is investing $75 million with partners including Baring Vostok Capital Partners in Avito.ru, a Russian classified advertising website.

 Palo Alto, California-based Accel is providing the funding along with the Baring Vostok Private Equity Fund IV and existing Avito investors Investment AB Kinnevik and Northzone Ventures, both based in Stockholm, according to a statement from Avito today.